A community consultation by the Broomhill Forum in 2003 showed that what people like

 feelings about students: whilst contributing to the

-vitality of the area, many feared further growth in
+vitality of the area, many fear further growth in

 their numbers.